 - Death is a journey to another world.

 In some Native American funeral practices, relatives of the deceased are subject to strict rules in order to assist their departed in their journey.
 Personal items are often placed in the coffin.
-And, while Native beliefs hold that death is not the end of a life, sympathy is welcome to help ease the loss of the loved one.
+And, while Native beliefs hold that death is not the end of life, sympathy is welcome to help ease the loss of the loved one.
 Also, it is not uncommon for tribal funeral customs to integrate some Christian practices into their services.